 The feedback system is the most important part of the plan.
 Without an organized system, things turn to chaos quickly.

 Set up a special email account for bug reports, use a project management system with all testers and the developers involved, and invite people to a shared Google Doc or any method that works well for you and your testers.

 The idea is to have an easy way to receive feedback and organize problems so they can be fixed quickly.

 Use a Project Manager

 This is where a project manager comes in real handy.
-Having someone to organize issues into various areas like content, design, development, to remove duplicate issues or even make judgements to what is important and what should be ignored for the time being.
+Having someone to organize issues into various areas like content, design, and development, to remove duplicate issues or even make judgments on what is important and what should be ignored for the time being.